Flowserve (NYSE:FLS) Price Target Increased to $39.00 by Analysts at Citigroup

-Flowserve (NYSE:FLS – Get Rating) had its price target boosted by Citigroup from $33.00 to $39.00 in a research report sent to investors on Monday, The Fly reports.
+Flowserve (NYSE:FLS – Get Rating) had its target price lifted by analysts at Citigroup to $39.00 in a research note issued to investors on Tuesday, Stock Target Advisor reports.
+Citigroup’s price target would indicate a potential upside of 16.18% from the stock’s current price.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-KLCM Advisors Inc. boosted its holdings in Flowserve by 2.8% in the second quarter.
-KLCM Advisors Inc. now owns 353,218 shares of the industrial products company’s stock valued at $10,113,000 after purchasing an additional 9,650 shares in the last quarter.
-Northwestern Mutual Wealth Management Co. boosted its holdings in Flowserve by 4,707.5% in the second quarter.
-Northwestern Mutual Wealth Management Co. now owns 1,923 shares of the industrial products company’s stock valued at $55,000 after purchasing an additional 1,883 shares in the last quarter.
-Envestnet Asset Management Inc. boosted its holdings in Flowserve by 57.0% in the second quarter.
-Envestnet Asset Management Inc. now owns 9,084 shares of the industrial products company’s stock valued at $260,000 after purchasing an additional 3,297 shares in the last quarter.
-Janney Montgomery Scott LLC boosted its holdings in Flowserve by 31.8% in the second quarter.
-Janney Montgomery Scott LLC now owns 16,594 shares of the industrial products company’s stock valued at $483,000 after purchasing an additional 4,006 shares in the last quarter.
-Finally, Retirement Systems of Alabama boosted its holdings in Flowserve by 0.7% in the second quarter.
-Retirement Systems of Alabama now owns 172,102 shares of the industrial products company’s stock valued at $4,927,000 after purchasing an additional 1,176 shares in the last quarter.
+Large investors have recently modified their holdings of the business.
+SG Americas Securities LLC increased its holdings in shares of Flowserve by 102.2% during the first quarter.
+SG Americas Securities LLC now owns 80,640 shares of the industrial products company’s stock valued at $2,895,000 after purchasing an additional 40,760 shares during the period.
+Raymond James & Associates increased its holdings in shares of Flowserve by 67.7% during the fourth quarter.
+Raymond James & Associates now owns 66,565 shares of the industrial products company’s stock valued at $2,037,000 after purchasing an additional 26,876 shares during the period.
+Russell Investments Group Ltd. grew its holdings in Flowserve by 21.6% during the first quarter.
+Russell Investments Group Ltd. now owns 957,140 shares of the industrial products company’s stock worth $34,357,000 after acquiring an additional 170,315 shares during the period.
+Cibc World Markets Corp acquired a new position in Flowserve during the fourth quarter worth about $2,512,000.
+Finally, Woodstock Corp grew its holdings in Flowserve by 14.3% during the first quarter.
+Woodstock Corp now owns 38,629 shares of the industrial products company’s stock worth $1,387,000 after acquiring an additional 4,820 shares during the period.
 97.65% of the stock is owned by institutional investors and hedge funds.

 About Flowserve